plaffitt/yggops/README.md

 ### SSH configuration

 In order to let YggOps clone git repositories over ssh, you will need to provide a private key using the `privateKeyPath` configuration option.
 Don't forget to set the correct permissions on the private key file and add the corresponding public key to your git repositories.
-You may want to use a dedicated key instead of your personnal one.
+You may want to use a dedicated key instead of your personal one.

 Read the following documentation to know how to add an ssh key to your git server: